2 Data input and preprocessing

 query_type = "gene",

-from_id_type = "ensembl", # This tells the function what your input column represents
+from_id_type = "symbol", # This tells the function what your input column represents

-organism = "org.Hs.eg.db" # install the package at first
+organism = "org.Mm.eg.db" # install and load the package at first

 )